MicrosoftDocs/azure-devops-docs/docs/organizations/settings/about-settings.md

 ::: moniker range="< azure-devops"

-You configure resources either for yourself, your team, a project, or your project collection from the **Settings** page.
-The settings you can configure depend on the security group or administrative role you belong to.
+You configure resources either for yourself or for your team, project, or project collection from the **Settings** page.
+The settings you can configure depend on the security group or administrative role that you belong to.

 ::: moniker-end